 - Verify you are booked in to dine.
 Ask your host in the Lodge you are visiting, or the member who you are accompanying.
 If you are a guest, it is tradition that your host pays for your meal and you then invite him back to one of your Lodge meetings, where you repay his hospitality. - Follow the guidance given for "Preparing For A Lodge Meeting" - It is preferable to bring an Entered Apprentice apron from your Lodge.
-The Lodge you are visiting may be able to provide you with one, but it is not guaranteed.
+The Lodge you are visiting may be able to provide you with one, but it is not guaranteed. - Remember to check with the Lodge Director Ceremonies whether the Lodge requires Entered Apprentice Freemasons to wear the flap up or down.

-On arrival
+On arrival.

-- Follow the guidance given for "Attending Your Own Lodge Meeting" - Print your name in the Signature Book in the Visitors section enter your rank as EA, for Entered Apprentice, your Lodge name and number, and the name of your host.

-• Be prepared to prove yourself on arrival.
+- Follow the guidance given for "Attending Your Own Lodge Meeting" - Print your name in the Signature Book in the Visitors section enter your rank as EA, for Entered Apprentice, your Lodge name and number, and the name of your host. - Be prepared to prove yourself on arrival.
 This is very rarely undertaken as you will be known either to your host, or by being vouched for by the member of your own Lodge who is accompanying you.